 services are selected by specifying a filter in the

 and then streamed to

 by service if high volumes are expected.
 This best practice keeps the number of

 inserts per second per table under the 100,000 limit and keeps queries against

 this data performing well.

-Analytics events can be generated by your app's services in GCP or sent from remote clients.
-Ingesting these analytics events through Cloud Pub/Sub and then processing them in Cloud Dataflow provides a high-throughput system with low latency.
-Although it is possible to send the hot and cold analytics events to two separate Cloud Pub/Sub topics, you should send all events to one topic and process them using separate hot- and cold-path Cloud Dataflow jobs.
-That way, you can change the path an analytics event follows by updating the Cloud Dataflow jobs, which is easier than deploying a new app or client version.
+Analytics events can be generated by your app's services in Google Cloud or sent from remote clients.
+Ingesting these analytics events through Pub/Sub and then processing them in Dataflow provides a high-throughput system with low latency.
+Although it is possible to send the hot and cold analytics events to two separate Pub/Sub topics, you should send all events to one topic and process them using separate hot- and cold-path Dataflow jobs.
+That way, you can change the path an analytics event follows by updating the Dataflow jobs, which is easier than deploying a new app or client version.